-Students with Special Needs
+Students with Special Educational Needs (SEND):

 We will ensure that all young people receive RSE, and we will offer provision appropriate to the particular needs of all our students, taking specialist advice where necessary.
-Junior
+Junior College staff should also be mindful of preparing for adulthood outcomes, as set out in the SEND code of practice when teaching these subjects to those with SEND.

-Policy Owner: Executive Director of Education Approving Body: Policy Development Group / GLB Stage of approval: Approved Date of approval: May 2023
+Policy Owner: Director of Education Improvement Approving Body: Policy Committee Stage of approval: Approved Date of approval: May 2025